vrthra/mimid/README.md

 **IMPORTANT:** We assume that you have the program as well as the sample inputs.
 Both are required for grammar mining.
 In particular, we can only mine the features that are exercised by the given set of samples.
+Instead of the sample inputs, one can also provide a golden grammar which can be used instead to generate inputs (that may or may not be accepted by the program --- i.e the grammar implemented need not be in sync with the golden grammar, but rather, we can use the golden grammar to explore the implementation --- We only use accepted inputs for mining).

 Ensure that the program has no external calls during parsing such as [shlex](https://docs.python.org/3/library/shlex.html) or other lexers.
 For ease of explanation, we assume that you have a single